 Despite her unstable mental status, Mạnh’s mom can still go to work to support the family.
 She is a worker at a private cashew company.
 Her job is to peel the cashew nuts’ shell.
 She works 3-4 days per week with the wage of VND50,000-100,000/day (total amount of about VND600,000-1,600,000/month).
-Due to the difficult circumstances of the family as well as the well-being of the mother, Mạnh’s brother (named Tiến) decided to stop studying after he graduated from secondary school (grade 9).
+Due to the difficult circumstances of the family as well as the well-being of their mother, Mạnh’s brother (named Tiến) decided to stop studying after he graduated from secondary school (grade 9).
 He now helps his aunt sell fish and earns VND100,000/ day.

 Mạnh (on the right) receiving bicycle from saigonchildren in January 2019